 Recommendations for Executive Action

-Comments: The Department of Labor (DOL) maintains that it does not have regulatory authority to establish a pension registry and could not provide sufficient funding to operate a registry.
+Comments: As of October 2016, the Department of Labor (DOL) maintains that it does not have regulatory authority to establish a pension registry and could not provide sufficient funding to operate a registry.
 However, GAO's recommendation is to convene a taskforce to look at the what would be needed to create such a registry.
 Indeed, DOL's stated constraints are exactly the constructive input that would need to be first addressed by such a taskforce for a registry to be created.
 The agency further noted that the Pension Benefit Guaranty Corporation (PBGC) is in the process of looking at expanding its own registry of accounts left in closed defined benefit plans to include accounts in 401(k) plans.
 However, PBGC is only looking at expanding its program, as instructed by the Pension Protection Act, to include accounts left in terminated 401(k) plans.
 However, in June 2016, Congress proposed that a new national, online, lost and found for Americans' retirement accounts be created, in cooperation with the Commissioner of Social Security and the Secretary of the Treasury, using data that employers are already required to report.
-Until Congress? proposal becomes law, we continue to recommend that DOL facilitate a taskforce to discuss legal and other logistical questions that would need to be worked out to create a pension registry.
+Until Congress' proposal becomes law, we continue to recommend that DOL facilitate a taskforce to discuss legal and other logistical questions that would need to be worked out to create a pension registry.

 Recommendation: To ensure that individuals have access to consolidated online information about their multiple 401(k) plan accounts, the Secretary of Labor should convene a taskforce to consider establishing a national pension registry.
 The taskforce could include industry professionals, plan sponsor representatives, consumer representatives, and relevant federal government stakeholders, such as representatives from Social Security Administration, Pension Benefit Guaranty Corporation, and Internal Revenue Service, who could identify areas to be addressed through the regulatory process, as well as those that may require legislative action.